nasan92/nasan92.github.io/content/posts/2023-09-23-AzureDevOpsTerraform.md

 ````

-## Azure DevOps - Create a Service Connection to the "Customer Tenant"
+## Azure DevOps - Customer Connection + Repo and Pipeline
+### 7. Create a Service Connection to the "Customer Tenant"
 Now, let's proceed to create a second Service Connection:

 ![image](/images/20230923205704.png)